BiswarupM/BiswarupM.github.io/_pages/about.md

 </p>

 <p align="justify">
-  My research focuses on the integration of renewable energy resources into modern power and energy systems, spanning electric mobility, cyber-physical system modeling, and power system operations—specifically grid scheduling and planning.
+  My research focuses on the integration of renewable energy resources into modern power and energy systems, spanning electric mobility, cyber-physical system modeling, and power system planning and operations—specifically grid scheduling.
 Feel free to reach out via email if you're interested in collaborating.
 </p>